 Modern integrations can also be channelled through a third-party like Zapier.

-If the CRM doesn’t play nice with its sibling software in your company, it should not be on your list.
+If the CRM platform doesn’t play nice with its sibling software in your company, it should not be on your list.

-You want to break in your new CRM quickly after the demo and final selection, but you also want it to be smooth and error-free.
+You want to break in your new CRM software quickly after the demo and final selection, but you also want it to be smooth and error-free.
 Some CRM companies provide free migration, but some charge for it.